 While fintechs have raised billions in global investments, created countless startups, and prompted other advancements in the marketplace, they would not be in this remarkable position without the presence of banks.

-At Sunrise Banks, we continuously look for opportunities to create new partnerships and enhance current partnerships with fintechs.
-Through these collaborations, we are able provide effective fintech banking solutions that reflect our mission of empowering financial wellness and inclusivity, as well as combatting financial inequality.
+At Sunrise Banks, they continuously look for opportunities to create new partnerships and enhance current partnerships with fintechs.